schmittjoseph/dotnet-monitor/.github/actions/update-releases-json/end_of_support_discussion.template.md

 On ${endOfSupportDate}, the ${majorMinorVersion}.X versions of `dotnet monitor` will be out of support.
 After this date, we will no longer provide any bug or security fixes for these versions.
-These versions have been superseded by the ${nextVersion} release of `dotnet monitor`.

 Please refer to [Releases](https://github.com/dotnet/dotnet-monitor/blob/main/documentation/releases.md) to see the currently supported versions.